WWU Exchange in Australia:

 Tasmania, the island state of Australia, is located 40 degrees south of the equator and is an archipelago of more than 300 islands - a land of dramatic coastlines, rugged mountains, spectacular wilderness, sparkling highland lakes and some of the most beautiful beaches in the world.
-When you add the vibrant cities of Hobart and Launceston with their wide range of cafes, restaurants, pubs, theatres, cinemas, shopping centres and open-air markets and you've got the best of all worlds in one place.
+When you add the vibrant cities of Hobart and Launceston with their wide range of cafes, restaurants, pubs, theatres, cinemas, shopping centers and open-air markets and you have the best of all worlds in one place.

 Academic Program and Courses

 The academic calendar is based on the Southern Hemisphere calendar.
 The academic year generally runs from February to November.
 Most undergraduate programs are divided onto two 14-week semesters with a 5-week break between each.
 The first semester typically begins in February to early-March and ends with an examination period in late June.
 The second semester typically begins in late-July and ends in November.
 Students can study for a single semester, an academic year (starting Fall quarter at Western), or a calendar year (starting Winter quarter at Western).

 - Semester 2: late July to late November (Fall quarter at Western)

 - Semester 1: late February to late June (Winter and Spring quarters at Western)

 : The term "course" refers to an entire program that leads to a degree (For example, a course is a bachelor of arts).

 : The terms “unit” and “subject” refers to a single class.
 For example, students typically take 3-4 units per semester.

 : The term "mark" refers to a grade.
 UTAS uses the following grading scale:

 ||Failure, supplementary exam granted